 2. Be considerate.

 You also don’t want to irritate the owner or employees of the auto body shop.
 Just use some common courtesy and try not to cause problems or trouble (meaning more work) for the shop.
 Keep your truck out of the way – there’s a limited amount of real estate at a shop, after all.
-You don’t want your tow truck to be sitting in an inconvenient place while you’re inside chatting with the owner and trying to convince him or her to let you tow for them.
 Another thing, take the time to ask where a delivery car needs to go before you just leave it somewhere.

 3. Be helpful.